23 Experiences You Can Only Have in Hong Kong

 Sail Victoria Harbour on a traditional junk boat

 21/24The distinctive red sails of Hong Kong’s traditional junk boats date back to the Han dynasty, which ruled between 206BC to 220AD.
-Although they were once the main mode of transport, the distinctive 18-metre-long boats now make journeys across Victoria Harbour for the benefit of tourists, with only one authentic boat in operation.
-That vessel is the Dukling and it still makes the trip across the city on throughout the week.
+Although they were once the main mode of transport, the distinctive 18-metre-long boats now make journeys across Victoria Harbour for the benefit of tourists, with only two authentic boats in operation.
+Those vessels are the Dukling and Aqua Luna and they still make trips across the city throughout the week.

 Stop into a cha chaan teng